codepath/android_guides/Beginning-Android-Resources.md

 * **Learn how to search** -- I cannot stress this enough.
 Seriously, just Google it.
 If you are stuck or in doubt, search for your question.
 And most of all: Search before you ask.
 * **Learn how to debug your code** There is a surprisingly high number of learners who do not debug their code at all and can't really [understand their code's log](http://stackoverflow.com/questions/6065258/how-to-interpret-logcat).
 If you are using Eclipse,  [check this out] (http://stackoverflow.com/questions/8551818/how-to-debug-android-application-line-by-line-using-eclipse)

-Speaking of Eclipse, the IDE most people still use to program for Android, whether you want to use it or not is up to you.
+Speaking of Eclipse, an older IDE many people still use to program for Android, whether you want to use it or not is up to you.
+Eclipse is **no longer in active development**.
 Bear in mind the following though:

-  * The alternative IDE most people talk about, Android Studio (which is based on IntelliJ), is still in an **early access** preview.
-The official Android page has the [following warning about it](http://developer.android.com/sdk/installing/studio.html): "Android Studio is currently available as an early access preview.
-Several features are either incomplete or not yet implemented and you may encounter bugs."
+  * The IDE most people talk about, [Android Studio](http://developer.android.com/sdk/index.html) (which is based on IntelliJ), is now in a stable 1.0 release.
+The official Android page recommends new developer use this over eclipse.
   * Most tutorials and documentation for beginners are still based on the use of Eclipse.
 All the resources I talk about here which are connected to an IDE, refer to Eclipse.
+However, this is changing as Android Studio is now the standard recommended by Google.

 In terms of design resources check out: